 - Twitter: By releasing its own video service, Twitter became one of the top competitors to the Vine platform.
 Further, integrating the services between both platforms only served to reduce the uniqueness of the Vine service and its relevance.
 This might have been counterintuitive because the Twitter platform owns the Vine service.
 However, they may have simply been using the purchase of the service to build their popularity and, at the same time, buy out the competition.

-- Snapchat: Snapchat was one of the key companies that contributed to the downfall of Vine.
+- Snapchat: Snapchat was one of the critical companies that contributed to the downfall of Vine.
 This was because it offered influencers a favorable monetization model, which attracted them to the platform.
-It also offered a much wider range of video editing services and longer video formats, which were in line with changing user preferences.
+It also provided a much wider range of video editing services and longer video formats, which were in line with changing user preferences.

 What Is the Future of Vine?